-Are you involved in cybersecurity?
-Do you have any suggestions, ideas or would like to get involved in this community of practice?
+Are you involved in nursing?
+Do you have any suggestions, ideas or would like to get involved in this special interest group?

 Nursing Informatics Australia

 Nursing Informatics Australia (NIA) is the pre-eminent group of nursing informaticians in Australia.
 NIA membership is open to all registered nurses and registered midwives.
 This HISA SIG is a good reference point to learn about the developments in Nursing Informatics both nationally and internationally.
 Over the last decade the healthcare environment has seen a transformation of work practices and an explosion in the use of information and communication technologies.